Philippa of Hainault: Childhood

 Philippa was born on 24 June c.1310/15, in Valenciennes, Low Countries.
 She was one of eight children and the second of five daughters born from William I, Count of Hainaut, and Joan of Valois, granddaughter of King Philip III of France.
-The Royal House of Valois was a cadet branch of the Capetian Dynasty, also known as the House of France.
+The Royal House of Valois was a cadet branch of the Capetian dynasty, also known as the House of France.

 King Edward II decided that an alliance with Flanders would benefit England and sent Bishop Stapledon of Exeter on the Continent as an ambassador.
 On his journey, he crossed into the county of Hainaut to inspect the daughters of Count William of Hainaut, to determine which daughter would be the most suitable as an eventual bride for young Prince Edward.
 The bishop's report to the King describes one of the Count's daughters in detail.
 A later annotation says it describes Philippa as a child, but historian Ian Mortimer argues that it is actually an account of her older sister Margaret.
 The description runs:

 Growing up in the Low Countries in the period when this region was growing into a major trading centre, Philippa was well versed in finances and diplomacy.
 Her older sister Margaret succeeded their brother William II, Count of Hainaut, upon his death in battle.
 The counties of Holland, Zeeland and the seigniory of Frisia were devolved to Margaret after agreement between the sisters.

 Four years later, in the summer of 1326, Isabella of France, the Queen of England, arrived at the court of Hainaut to seek aid from Count William in order to depose her husband, Edward II, from the throne.
 Prince Edward had accompanied his mother to Hainaut, where she arranged the betrothal to 13-year-old Philippa in exchange for assistance.
-As the couple were second cousins (as great-grandchildren of Philip III of France), a Papal dispensation was required; and sent from Pope John XXII at Avignon in September 1327.
+As the couple were second cousins (as great-grandchildren of Philip III of France), a papal dispensation was required; it was sent from Pope John XXII at Avignon in September 1327.
 Philippa's retinue arrived in England in December, escorted by her uncle John of Hainaut.
 On 23 December, she reached London where a "rousing reception was accorded her".